Santa Fe man charged in Capitol riot

 Cellphone records show Martin's phone was in the area at the time of the Jan.
 6 incident, according to a complaint filed by FBI Agent Travis Taylor.

 On Jan.
-20, Martin went to a local FBI office and confessed to being in the crowd that illegally entered the U.S. Capitol, the complaint stated.
+20, Martin went to a local FBI office and confessed to being in the crowd that illegally entered the U.S. Capitol, the complaint states.

 Martin isn't the only New Mexico man to be charged in the riot.
 On April 7, Shawn Bradley Witzemann of Farmington faced similar criminal charges, but court records indicate his case was terminated Wednesday in U.S. District Court for the District of Columbia.